Pancakes on a plate with butter and syrup

 Directions

-COOK pancakes on a preheated, greased griddle until golden brown on both sides.
+Cook pancakes on a preheated, greased griddle over medium heat until golden brown on both sides.

 Reviews